forslund/skill-cocktail/README.md

 ## Cocktail
-Cocktail recipies using thecocktaildb
+A Skill adding drink recipies to Mycroft

 ## Description
-Lets mycroft read drink and cocktail recipies.
+The skill reads the drink mixing instructions for you and lists all the required ingredients for your favourite drinks.

-For devices with screen support, conditions are briefly shown.
+The skill uses the cocktail and drink database  https://thecocktaildb.com.

 ## Examples
-* "How do I make a moscow mule"
+* "how do you make a gin and Tonic"
-* "How do I mix a gin and tonic"
+* "how would I mix a Moscow Mule"

 ## Credits
 Åke Forslund